 Will the price for a Philodendron Spiritus Sancti go down eventually?

 Yes, it eventually will.
-But we are talking years and not months.
-It is more likely that the price will either stay stable or go up further as demand for SS is increasing.
+But we are talking about years and not months.
+It is more likely that the price will either stay stable or go up further as demand for Spiritus Sancti is increasing.
 More and more plant enthusiasts enter the hobby and hear about the rarity of this aroid for the first time.
-For most, this is the unicorn “houseplant” #1.
+For most, this is still unicorn “houseplant” #1.

 Should I buy Philodendron Spiritus Sancti seeds on the internet?

-As most aroids and specifically Philodendron, the Spiritus Sancti loves humidity.
-But rather in the air than in the soil constantly as this will lead to root rot.
+Like most aroids, specifically Philodendron, the Spiritus Sancti loves humidity rather in the air than in the soil constantly, leading to root rot.

 Is Philodendron Santa Leopoldina the same as Philodendron Spiritus Sancti?